 By Erika Apelis

-If you have questions or need help with the spenddown of your stimulus check, qualifying for Medicaid, or your annual renewal, please reach out to Erika Apelis at email@example.com or 216.978.5353, or contact any of our Wealth & Estate Planning attorneys.
+If you have questions about this topic, or need help with your estate planning, please reach out to Erika Apelis at firstname.lastname@example.org or 216.978.5353, or contact any of our Wealth & Estate Planning attorneys.